Direct dark matter searches with the full data set of XMASS-I: Calibration

 \subsection{Energy scale}

 Since the scintillation efficiency in LXe depended on the density of the energy deposit along a particle track, the estimation of energy deposited in the detector from the observed scintillation light depended on the particle that deposited the energy.
 Two energy deposits are of particular interest in analyzing LXe detector data: that from ER of a single electron and that from NR of a whole Xe nucleus.
 We denoted the amount of energy an electron would have to deposit to produce an observed amount of scintillation light as keV$_{\rm{ee}}$, and the energy a recoiling Xe nucleus would have to deposit as keV$_{\rm{nr}}$.
-The corresponding energy scales used in this paper's analyses are the same as the ones used in our previously published sub-GeV DM analysis~\cite{XMASS_Modulation2019}, and the scintillation efficiency of NR signals was taken from Ref.~\cite{XENON2011}.
+The corresponding ER and NR energy scales used in this paper's analyses are the same as the ones used in our previously published sub-GeV DM analysis~\cite{XMASS_Modulation2019}.

 Figure \ref{fig:scint_eff} shows the relative scintillation efficiency of gamma lines observed in XMASS-I; it is normalized to one at a $^{57}$Co calibration line of 122\,keV.
 Data points and their error bars come from various gamma lines observed in the spectra of the calibration sources used in our detector.
 The line represents how these measurements were interpolated in our MC, with the underlying band representing the variance used in the studies of our systematic uncertainties.
 Among the sources, $^{55}$Fe, $^{241}$Am, $^{57}$Co were introduced into the ID along the z-axis, whereas $^{60}$Co and $^{232}$Th sources were applied to a specified position in the OD, just outside the cryostat.
 We also used the xenon isotopes $^{131m}$Xe,$^{129m}$Xe, and $^{133m}$Xe produced during neutron calibrations in our gamma-ray calibration.
 The efficiency below 5.9\,keV was calibrated by the L-shell X-ray escape peaks, measured during calibration with an $^{55}$Fe source.
 These escape peaks distributed energy in the 1.2--2 keV interval, with the weighted mean energies of these escape peaks being 1.65 keV and having an RMS of 0.43\,keV \cite{XMASS_Modulation2019}.